undeadwanderer/last.fm-last-played-tracks-rainmeter-skin/README.md

 - Tested in Rainmeter v4.5, not sure if it will run in older versions.

 ### How to use:
-- Middle-click the "Middle-click here to set the username, then refresh the skin." text to set the last.fm username.
-- Middle-click the first track image or title to change the number of displayed tracks, the background and text colors/transparency, and the alignment of measures.
+- Middle-click the first track image or title to set up the username, the number of displayed tracks, the background and text colors/transparency, and the alignment of measures.
-- Click the username to open your profile page in browser.
+- Click the username (if it's set to be displayed) to open your profile page in browser.
 - Click the track title or album cover to open the track page.
 - Click the artist name or album name to open the artist or album page respectively.

 ### Version history:

+1.1.4.2 / Mar 29, 2024
+- Fixed vertical mobility issues (made vertical coordinates of hideable elements relative).

+1.1.4 / August 7, 2023
+- Added an option to disable timestamps
+- Added an option to hide the username
+- Moved the username setup to the config skin, the default username field now gives the directions to the config for full setup.
+- Fixed padding for the artist tag #3.
+- The "number of displayed tracks" and "meter alignment" buttons are now properly changing colors on mouseover.
+- Replaced the lua script for timezone conversion with an in-config method which converts from UNIX timestamps so now the seconds are displayed.
+- Attempted to optimize the code somewhat, it's become bloated and unstable after all the bells and whistles I've added over time.

-1.1.3
+1.1.3 / July 25, 2023
-- Added timestamps and a lua script to convert them from UTC to the local timezone.
+- Added timestamps and a lua script to convert them from UTC to the computer's local timezone.
 - Some small code and design tweaks (added lookahead assertions to some of the regexes to reduce errors, added horizontal padding for the text meters so I would need less variables to place them properly (but added more variables for the timestamps), adjusted the vertical coordinates of the meters).

 1.1.2 / May 26, 2023